-The accounting profession is going to have to lead the legal profession in the effort to pull recognized intangible rights out of residual goodwill, because some appellate courts are still citing a 138-year-old mercantile definition of goodwill, and citing components of goodwill that prevailed before the advent of telecommunications, the automobile, the airplane, personal computers, and the internet.
+The accounting profession is going to have to lead the legal profession in the effort to pull recognized intangible rights out of residual goodwill, because some appellate courts are still perpetuating Justice Story's 1868mercantile definition of goodwill, and listing components of goodwill that prevailed before the advent of telecommunications, the automobile, the airplane, personal computers, and the internet.
 This is not to say that the accounting profession has fully adjusted to the "new economy," where intangibles are an important source of wealth.
 FASB now says to report intangible rights that are separable from goodwill when such rights are purchased, but not when such rights result from self-investment.
-Until self-created intangible assets are recognized as assets and included on the balance sheet, the balance sheet will continue to be of little use in valuing a business, and the entity value derived by business valuators from the normalized income statement, in conjunction with a cap rate or income multiplier, will continue to reflect value in excess of recognized assets, which people will continue to call "goodwill," which some courts will continue to say is not divisible upon divorce.
+Until self-created intangible assets are recognized as assets and included on the balance sheet, the balance sheet will continue to be of little use in valuing a business, and the entity value, derived by business valuators by applying a cap rate or discount rate to normalized cash flows, will continue to reflect value far in excess of a rate of return on recognized assets.
+People will continue to call this "excess" earnings "goodwill," and courts will continue to struggle with how to allocate this "excess" earnings between enterprise goodwill and personal goodwill in divorce property divisions.